 Martensville Veterinary Hospital has a radiology suite in the treatment area of the hospital.
 This means that digital radiographs (x-rays) are available at all times.
 Our radiology suite is equipped with a mobile table so that your pet can remain comfortable on the table while the radiographs are being done, rather than needing to be moved around on top of the table.
 In addition, we use flat or v-shaped cushions to helps support your pet.
 This increases comfort and reduces fear, as your pet feels more secure during the time it takes to position them and take the x-ray.
 To further minimize fear, increase comfort, or to get a precise view, we can administer pain and anti-anxiety medication.
 Often this is not needed.

-We offer radiology services for all companion animals, including exotic animals.
+We offer radiology services for all companion animals, including some availability for exotic animals.
 This includes :

 - radiographs for diagnostic purposes (i.e. foreign body ingestion, trauma)